rohitneel1234/rohitneel1234/README.md

 # Hey, I am Rohit Neel👋
 ## About
-👨‍💻 I'm an experienced Android application developer with over 5+ years of experience in developing and leading scalable applications.<br>
+👨‍💻 I'm an experienced Android application developer with over 5+ years of experience in developing and leading scalable performance-driven applications.<br>
 💻 I build cool projects with Kotlin, Java, Android, Jetpack Compose.<br>
 📱 Proficient in Android, Java, Kotlin, Jetpack Compose, JSON, MySQL, and XML.<br>
 📚 I'm well-versed in using popular libraries like Retrofit, Glide, Dagger2, Room, and more for efficient development.<br>